-While the Nintendo Switch may lack the raw processing grunt of the Xbox One and PS4, petrol heads are still well served on the hybrid console, with a steadily growing catalogue of fantastic racers.
-Switch may lack the killer driving simulators of rival consoles, but there are plenty of arcade thrills and spills to be had - and you can do it on the move.
+While the Nintendo Switch lacks the raw processing grunt of the Xbox One and PS4, petrol heads have been increasingly well served on the hybrid console, with a steadily growing catalogue of fantastic racers that offer plenty of arcade thrills and spills - and you can do it on the move.
 Give it a try on your next Uber ride; it's so much more immersive!

-To help you keep on top of all those releases, we've rounded up the best examples of the racing genre – in no particular order – along with our verdict to help you avoid going off-road (unless that's what you're after, of course).
-The following racers showcase different facets of the genre and are all worth a look if you need a quick racing fix on your Switch.
+To help you keep on top of all those releases, we've rounded up the best racing games on Switch – in no particular order – to help you avoid going off-road (unless that's what you're after, of course).
+The following racers showcase different facets of the genre and are all worth a look if you need a racing fix on your Switch.

-So, let's take a look at the best racing games on Switch...
+So, in no particular order, let's take a look at the best racing games on Switch...